lf-edge/eve/docs/NETWORKING.md

   - from outside, applications can be accessed only through port forwarding rules
   - provides basic services like: DHCP (with its own IPAM), DNS, access-control, HTTP metadata server (e.g. for cloud-init)
+  - one or more network ports can be attached to network instance to provide external connectivity
 - **Switch**:
-  - simple L2-only switch between connected applications and a network adapter
+  - simple L2-only switch between connected applications and a network port (currently limited to one port at most)
   - traffic is only forwarded
   - does not run DHCP server (but can be used in combination with external DHCP server)
   - allows applications to directly connect to external network segments

+Both types of network instances can be air-gapped, i.e., without any network port attached and thus without external connectivity.

 For a comprehensive description of Network Instances, their properties, behavior and some implementation details, please consult [APP-CONNECTIVITY.md](APP-CONNECTIVITY.md).